michaelbarkasi/neuronsDG/README.md

 Neurons is an R/C++ package for simulating neurons and networks of neurons, currently under development at [Oviedo Lab](https://oviedolab.org/).
 The package is built around a few core object classes, all of which are a C++ class accessible through R via Rcpp modules and wrappers.

-- **neuron**: As the name suggests, intended for modeling single neurons.
+- **neuron**: For modeling the spiking of single neurons with dichotomized Gaussians.
-- **circuit**: For simulating spiking neural networks with Growth-transform dynamical systems.
-(Under development)
+- **network**: For simulating spiking neural networks with Growth-transform dynamical systems.
 - **motif**: For specifying general patterns of connectivity between neurons in a circuit, i.e., a "circuit motif" or "network topology".
-(Under development)

 <div class="figure">
   <img src="man/figures/neurons_package.png" alt="Artistic rendering of a neuron" width="90%">